rdegraafwhizzkit/ics2000-hass/README.md

 Restart Home Assistant and add a 'Light' card to your dashboard using one of the 'light' entities.

+## Troubleshooting
+When you receive an error the first time you'd like to add a 'Light' card, it may be helpful to add or test with a 'Button' card for the entity first and then add a 'light' card.
+It seems to trigger integration to be recognized as producing light entities.

 ## Notes on testing on macOS
 When installing dependencies on macOS it may be necessary (depending on your setup) to add some values to the environment (needs Homebrew):